zingale/slack_grader/README.md

 * better matching of name to slack ID (to ensure uniqueness)

+* cache the user list (add a --refresh option to reload it?)

 * better support for multiple classes (setting a default class)

 * we don't handle the case where comments have a "," in the report